Stannislav/dummy/README.md

-# dummy
+# Dummy Repository
-Dummy repository for testing purposes
+This is a minimal repository for testing `git clone`.